 Healthwise, sunburn and irritation from mosquito bites are the most common problems encountered when travelling with children in Krabi.
 Hats and rash guards should be worn in the daytime on the beach, with the highest factor suncream (brand name sunscreen for kids is available here if you run out) even in the shade, and insect repellent applied before sunset or during the day if visiting jungle areas.
+Citronella or lemongrass sprays are unfortunately rarely effective; for very young children, the best advice is to cover skin with loose, light-coloured cotton clothing.
 Please note the extra precautions that should be taken at the moment against the mosquito borne dengue fever in Krabi.

 If you are bringing a stroller or pushchair to Krabi, make sure it has a proper hood or parasol for shade.